Emergency Preparedness

 People Experiencing Homelessness

 Domestic violence is one of the leading causes of homelessness for women and children.
 According to a 2010 report from the National Center for Children in Poverty, “among mothers with children experiencing homelessness, more than 80 percent had previously experienced domestic violence.”
-Additionally, LGBTQ youth disproportionately experience homelessness or housing insecurity and often become involved […]
+Health Partners seeks to address IPV, HT, and exploitation as it crosses with […]

 Elder Abuse